-The final community meeting will be held on June 17 at the Socorro City Council Chambers.
+The final community meeting was held on June 17 at the Socorro City Council Chambers.
 The purpose of this meeting is for the community to learn about the Draft Socorro 2040 Comprehensive Plan, the Future Land Use Map, and the goals and policies.
-This will be further updated after the meeting.
+A presentation was given to convey the importance of the Plan in guiding future growth, summarize the community engagement efforts, and discuss the components of the Plan.
+A question and answer period was held after the presentation, and then attendees were given time to read large format posters with key draft goals and policies and ask questions individually with the project team.